 7. Natural wood shingles don’t always install in a nice neat line, which can help to bring a pleasing irregularity to the home.
 Fiber cement shingles are also available in a natural-looking offset pattern that can produce the same affect.
 Available painted or stained, these irregular shingles can mimic the appearance of hand split shakes.

 8. Get a contemporary look for your home and the natural wood look you want at the same time with fiber cement planks with a realistic wood grain.
 Available in multiple sizes to customize the look of your home, you can even have the rivets and screws color-matched to the siding to help them blend in better.

 9. Fiber cement siding allows you to follow your home’s architecture no matter which direction it happens to call for.
 The material easily switches between horizontal lap siding and board and batten siding as it moves over the house’s exterior.
 And because of the way that the color is applied, it can maintain its great looks for many years to come.

 10. Architectural detail is important to many homes and buildings.
 Fiber cement siding allows you to capture even the most decorative details with the look of real wood.
 These half round shingles can be painted or stained in any color to mimic the look of handmade shakes.

 11. With the ability to match the filler strips to the panels, fiber cement can give you a variety of intricate looks with any size of plank.
 The natural wood color and grain on these panels and fillers helps to give this building a transitional appearance.

 Fiber cement siding has all the looks and versatility of real wood, including the ability to be painted or stained in a variety of finishes.
-Unlike wood, however, it requires no regular upkeep or maintenance, and will never rot, peel, or warp.
 Take another look at fiber cement siding for your home to get the best of both worlds in style and durability.